Put your driving skills to the test with the BCAA Safe Summer Driving Quiz

 d.
 Four to six seconds

-Answer: c) You should always stay a minimum of three seconds behind the car in front of you – although if the road is smoky or you’re being pounded by a summer storm, then the answer would be d) - you should make it four to six seconds.
-In extreme weather and wildfire conditions, your visibility is impaired so increasing your following distance is a safe practice.
+Answer: c) You should always stay a minimum of three seconds behind the car in front of you – although if you’re being pounded by a summer storm, then the answer would be d) - you should make it four to six seconds.
+In extreme weather your visibility is impaired so increasing your following distance is a safe practice.

 Here’s how to measure your following distance: choose a fixed point that is even with the vehicle in front of you (e.g., a tree, building or road sign).
 If you reach that fixed point before counting to three, you’re driving too close.

-5-7 correct: Your so nearly road trip ready – make those final checks and get gone.
+3-5 correct: You’re so close to road trip ready – make those final checks and get gone.

-0-1 correct: Get some tranquillo before racing away! – Prep first, then it’s time for summer fun.
+0 correct: Do some solid pre-trip prep before racing away!
+Prepare first, then it’s time for summer fun.

 BONUS QUESTION: What’s the best way to stay safe when road or weather conditions are dangerous in your region?

 Remember, no matter what comes your way, BCAA is here to help keep you moving.
-For faster access to roadside assistance, submit your request on the BCAA Mobile App or online at bcaa.com.
+In case of the unexpected, submit your request on the BCAA App or online at bcaa.com.

 Not a Member yet?
-Become a Member today at bcaa.com, starting at less than $8 per month and save over $1,500 per year on everyday essentials, experiences, travel, dining, insurance and more!
+Join today and start saving over $1,500 per year on everyday purchases, experiences, travel, dining, BCAA Insurance and more!